Bugo: Visual arts

 Between 2008 and 2014, Bugo has been working in the visual arts.
-In 2010 he held his first exhibition in Rome, displaying 67 people around the gallery's perimeter.
+In 2010 he held his first exhibition in Rome, displaying 67 artworks displayed around the gallery's perimeter.
 Art International Radio, an online radio station based in New York City, interviewed him.
 In 2012 Bugo participated in MiArt, an international art fair in Milan, exhibiting three photographs of children with beards.
 He held his second solo exhibition at the Room Gallery, a large photographic installation of the overturned interior of the exhibition space.
 As part of a 2013 art series on the streets of Ghaziabad, India, Bugo displayed a billboard with a surreal phrase created from newspaper clippings against a red background.
 More art from newspaper clippings were included in the fourth issue of Le Dictateur, a magazine with twenty series of commissioned works by international artists at the Palais de Tokyo in Paris.
 That year Bugo held his third solo exhibition at Wilson Project Space in Sassari, featuring a large self-portrait.
 A second self-portrait was displayed at "Art4shop" in September, and a third on the streets of New Delhi during the India Art Fair.